List of forts: Canada

 Many buildings and structures bear the name fort in Canada.
 Most of these places are either military installations, or a trading post that was established by a North American fur trading company.
 A number of "forts" in northern and western Canada were also established as exploratory, or policing outposts.

 A number of municipalities in Canada include the term fort in their names.
 The municipalities that use the term fort in their name do so for historical reasons, with many of these communities resulting from the outgrowth of migrants that settled around the original fort.
 Many of these municipalities continue to bear use the term fort in their names, regardless of whether or not the original fortification and/or trading post still stands.

 Military fortifications

 The majority of military fortifications in Canada were built by the British, French, and Canadian armed forces.
 However, several military fortifications were erected by the Hudson's Bay Company, whose royal charter required them to fortify Rupert's Land.
-Other groups that erected military fortifications in Canada includes the First Nations, Spain, and the United States.
+Other groups that erected military fortifications in Canada includes First Nations, Spain, and the United States.
 Although military fortifications were built for strategic, and other military purposes, some military fortifications in Canada also housed trading posts, or was used by fur traders.